 Even if I took photos at the same venue every weekend, the locations and angles I used would be different every time because of LIGHT.

 On a wedding day, I’m constantly scouting locations to use later in the day.
 Light changes throughout the day based on the angle of the sun and the clouds in the sky.
 A spot that looks beautiful in the morning may have bright, harsh light in the afternoon.
 A location covered in thick trees could look awesome during summer but not so pretty in the winter when all the trees are dead.

 So, just because a photographer has taken photos at your venue before doesn’t mean they’ll be able to use the same spots to achieve the same look again.

-As a photographer, it’s sooooo much easier to be creative when photographing a wedding somewhere new and looking at a venue with fresh eyes.
-If I’ve been to a venue 5 or 6 times, it’s super tempting to fall into old habits and do things the same way I’ve done them before, which as I mentioned above, doesn’t always work out lighting-wise.
+As a photographer, it’s sooooo much easier to be creative when looking at a venue with fresh eyes.
+If I’ve been to a venue 5 or 6 times, it’s super tempting to fall into old habits and do things the same way as before, which as I mentioned above, doesn’t always work out lighting-wise.

 I also take time to get to know my couples, their personalities, and their styles.
 We plan together for months, and we’ve built a relationship at their engagement session.
 Why would I treat them exactly the same as another couple?

 New venues = a happy, creative photographer and more personalized photos 🙂

 A good photographer will be able to take beautiful photos anywhere.
 They can walk into a brand new venue, scout locations, stay creative through challenges, and knock it outta the park.

 Honestly, if your photographer can’t shoot on the fly and take great photos somewhere new to them, that’s a BIG problem.